-- 81.Based on this analysis, we may conclude that on average there is limited volatility of own funds.
-There could be some institutions in some countries were the impact on the volatility of own funds could be higher, depending on the size and the performance of the defined pension fund relative to the capital position of the institution. - 82.A change in CT1 after implementing the changes, as explained above, compared to the original CT1 ratio, of over 50 bps (in any one of the three years in the period assessed) is observed in seven of the institutions in the sample.
-More specifically, in five institutions the higher volatility of own funds can be attributed to the application of the 'corridor approach' under the previous IAS 19 and to the existence of significant amounts of accumulated unrecognised actuarial gains and losses for these institutions compared to their capital position.
+- 81.Based on this analysis, it can be concluded that, on average, there is limited volatility of own funds due to the accounting and prudential changes.
+For some institutions and in some countries the impact on the volatility of own funds could be higher, depending on the size and the performance of the defined pension fund relative to the capital position of the institution. - 82.A change in CT1 after implementing the changes, as explained above, compared to the original CT1 ratio, of over 50 bps (in any one of the three years in the period assessed) is observed in seven of the institutions in the sample.
+More specifically, in five institutions the higher volatility of own funds can be attributed to the application of the 'corridor approach' under the previous IAS 19 and to the significant accumulated unrecognised actuarial gains and losses for these institutions compared to their capital position.
 Nevertheless, the actual impact on own funds for two institutions is expected to be lower in the medium term, due to the application of CRR transitional measures that are due to be decided and could reduce the impact of the adoption of IAS 19 on own funds. - 83.
 For the two other institutions, the higher volatility of own funds can be attributed to the current national prudential requirements for defined benefit pension liabilities to be partially recognised in own funds.
-Nevertheless, the actual impact on own funds is expected to be lower in the medium term, due to the application of national transition measures.
+Nevertheless, the actual impact on own funds is expected to be lower in the medium term, due to the application of national transitional measures.

-For most institutions in the sample (44 out of 51), additional volatility of own funds under the prudential requirements (deduction of defined benefit assets) and the amendments to IAS 19 (elimination of the 'corridor approach') is relatively low, due to the relatively low amounts of unrecognised actuarial gains or losses and past services costs in each of the years in the period assessed compared to the capital position of these institutions.
+For most institutions in the sample (44 out of 51), additional volatility of own funds under the prudential requirements (deduction of defined benefit assets) and the amendments to IAS 19 (elimination of the 'corridor approach') is relatively low, due to the relatively low levels of unrecognised actuarial gains or losses and past service costs in each of the years in the period assessed compared to the capital position of these institutions.

-Excluding the two institutions where national prudential requirements for filtering net defined benefit plans from own funds are applied, the remaining institutions with a possible higher volatility of own funds (5 out of 51) had significant amounts of unrecognised actuarial gains and losses compared to their capital position.
+Excluding the two institutions where national prudential requirements for filtering net defined benefit plans from own funds are applied, the remaining institutions with a possible higher volatility of own funds (5 out of 51) had significant unrecognised actuarial gains and losses compared to their capital position.

-The amount of defined benefit liabilities compared to the CT1 ratio is not significant for most of the institutions (41 out of 51) during the period assessed and, therefore, limited volatility of own funds is expected in these cases.
-Also, the amount of defined benefit liabilities in relation to the CT1 capital remained relatively stable for most institutions (47 out of 51) during the period being assessed and thus volatility on own funds is limited.
+The level of defined benefit liabilities compared to the CT1 ratio is not significant for most of the institutions (41 out of 51) during the period assessed and, therefore, there may be limited volatility of own funds in these cases.
+The level of defined benefit liabilities in relation to the CT1 capital also remained relatively stable for most institutions (47 out of 51) during the period being assessed and volatility of own funds is therefore limited.